TheRealDjElite/SopGenerator/README.md

 # SopGenerator

+_Applied learning prototype.
+Built with Python using AI assistance.
+Not a production system._

 A Python-based tool to help remote teams generate clean, structured Standard Operating Procedures (SOPs) for recurring tasks and workflows.

 ## 🔍 What It Does